kompetenzbolzen/aurbuilder/Readme.md

 # AUR PKG Builder

-Automated AUR package buildsystem built on Podman capable of resolving AUR dependecies.
+Automated *Arch-Linux User Repository* package buildsystem built on Podman.

+**CAUTION:** Automatically building AUR packages is inherently **dangerous**.
+You are de-facto granting the submitter *arbitrary code execution* on the build machine as well as the users system.
+For more information, consult the [Arch Wiki](https://wiki.archlinux.org/title/Arch_User_Repository).

 ## Usage